0xJEth/FullMeanStack/README.md

 cd comment
 npm install
 npm start
+export PORT=3001
 ```
-This will start a web server on port 3000.
+This will start a web server on port 3001.
 Take a look at the file in bin/www which is a node.js app that is run with "npm start".
 Files in the "public" directory will be served by the node server.
 Lets get started with a simple Angular application with the following view "index.html" that we will create inside of the "public" directory.
 ```
 <html>